tagged: ,

 Johnny was the greatest game show announcer in the business, and unlike many others, knew how to be the perfect second banana.

-I’m definitely going to look for this one at the bookstore.
-Here’s that Amazon.com link to it.
+I’m definitely going to look for this one at the bookstore.&nbsp Here’s that Amazon.com link to it.
 I’ll give it to you, assuming that you would have taken the time to find it for yourself if you really cared.